anisbet/pipe/Readme.md

  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
  -I             : Ignore case on operations -d, -E, -f, -g, -G, -n and -s.
+ -j             : Removes the last delimiter from the last processed line.
+See -P, -K, -h.
  -J[cn]         : Sums the numeric values in a given column during the dedup process (-d)
                   providing a sum over group-like functionality.
 Does not work if -A is selected (see -A).